prasenforu/container-platform/kube/README.md

 - Amazon Elastic Compute Cloud (Amazon EC2)

 It is assumes that familiarity with PaaS concepts and Red Hat OpenShift.
 For more information, see the Red Hat OpenShift documentation.

-If you want to access publically your openshift then you need registered domain.
+In order to work properly Openshift require ```wild card DNS setup```.
+That you can setup with registered domain.
 Here I use my domain (cloud-café.in) which I purchase from godaddy.in

 ##### Step #4	Setup Security Group